 As you can see, there have been quite a few updates to the Analysis for Office Add-in, and with the recent addition of the BPC plug-in, things are starting to become more business process-friendly and easier to navigate with this centralized interface approach in the Excel and PowerPoint interfaces.

 Keep checking back here for more updates and insight into the Analysis for Office Add-in!
-If you are considering a new implementation or a migration to one of the BPC versions that uses the Analysis for Office add-in, contact your Column5 representative for assistance.
+If you are considering a new implementation or a migration to one of the BPC versions that uses the Analysis for Office add-in, please contact us for assistance.

 Adam Hess is on Column5's SAP EPM Curriculum Developer and Trainer.
 With over a 100+ classroom deliveries, Adam knows how to design, develop, and deliver live and virtual classroom environments.
 His current training and eLearning development expertise includes SAP BusinessObjects Planning and Consolidation 10 and 10.1 (Reporting and Administration) for both Microsoft and NetWeaver versions.
 He has been with Column5 since 2014.